apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 ```

 ### Running the application
-After after all the aforementioned setup is complete, to run the application, open a terminal, `cd` to the correct directory and run the following command:
+After all the aforementioned setup is completed, to run the application, open a terminal, `cd` to the correct directory and run the following command:

 ```
 python3 main.py